backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Questions.md

 - There are multiple ways to provide sensitive values when using Terraform.
 However, sensitive information provided in our configuration can be written to the state file, which is not desirable.
 Is there a method below that will not result in sensitive information being written to the state file?
 	- When using sensitive values in our Terraform configuration, any configuration will result in the sensitive value being written to the state file.
 - Terraform cloud agents only available for Terraform Cloud for Business.
-- Modules on the public Terraform Registry can be referenced using a registry source address of the form `<NAMESPACE>/<NAME>/<PROVIDER>`.

 ```hcl title:"Accessing credentials from a vault" fold
 provider "aws" {